BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Supermatrix.iqtree/SM_trees/contree/iq_con_pictures/README.md

-Picture Overview:
+Iq Con Pictures Overview:

-New_core_region.fasta.contree.pdf (Contree) shows the tree after rooting it and the posterior values.
+- New_core_region.fasta.contree.pdf (Contree) shows the tree after rooting it and the posterior values.

-Contree1 shows the equally aligned and the posterior values are easier to read.
+- Contree1 shows the equally aligned branches (using cladogram) and the posterior values are easier to read.
 The branches do not originally look like this, aligning them equally was just for the sake of reading.